Layout

 theme_void()

-Remember that the interpretation of a \(\beta_k\) coefficient is the effect of variable \(k\), given all the other explanatory variables included remain constant.
-By including a single variable for each area, we are effectively forcing the model to compare as equal only house prices that share the same value for each variable; in other words, only houses located within the same area.
+Remember that the interpretation of a \(\beta_k\) coefficient is the effect of variable \(k\), given all the other explanatory variables included remained constant.
+By including a single variable for each area, we are effectively forcing the model to compare as equal only house prices that share the same value for each variable; that is, only houses located within the same area.
 Introducing FE affords you a higher degree of isolation of the effects of the variables you introduce in your model because you can control for unobserved effects that align spatially with the distribution of the FE you introduce (by neighbourhood, in our case).

 Spatial regimes